SaiSravanthi-12/reserve-ship/README.md

    under a row lock and refuses (with `expired`) if the TTL has elapsed — even if the cron hasn't run yet.
 The HTTP layer maps that to `410 Gone`.

-If I had more time I'd move to a `LISTEN/NOTIFY`-driven worker with a heap-ordered priority queue keyed on `expires_at`, so cleanup latency is proportional to the TTL of the soonest-expiring hold rather than 1 minute.
+If I had more time, I'd move to a `LISTEN/NOTIFY`-driven worker with a heap-ordered priority queue keyed on `expires_at`, so the cleanup latency is proportional to the TTL of the soonest-expiring hold rather than 1 minute.

 ---